-Since the funded ratio, UAAL and the employer contribution rates have fluctuated as a result of deviation in investment experience in the last 10 valuations (and that volatility is currently evidenced by the market experience related to COVID-19), we have examined the risk for SCERA associated with earning either higher or lower than the assumed rate of 7.00% in future valuations using projections under a deterministic approach.
+Since the funded ratio, UAAL and the employer contribution rates have fluctuated as a result of deviation in investment experience in the last 10 valuations, we have examined the risk for SCERA associated with earning either lower or higher than the assumed rate of 7.00% in the next valuation using projections under a deterministic approach.

-15 We note that a similar recommendation to use benefit weighted mortality tables was made by SCERA's actuarial auditor in 2018.
+14 We note that a similar recommendation to use benefit weighted mortality tables was made by SCERA's actuarial auditor in 2018.

-To measure such risk, we have included scenario tests to study the change in the UAAL and contribution rates if SCERA were to earn a market return higher or lower than 7.00% in the next year following the December 31, 2019 valuations.
-In Charts 5, 6 and 7, we show the aggregate employer contribution rates, funded ratios, and UAAL respectively assuming that the Association's portfolio market return in 2020 will be as follows: Scenario 1: 14.00%, Scenario 2: 7.00% (baseline) or Scenario 3: 0.00%.
+To measure such risk, we have included scenario tests to study the change in the UAAL and contribution rates if SCERA were to earn a market return lower or higher than 7.00% in the year following the December 31, 2020 valuation.
+In Charts 5, 6 and 7, we show the aggregate employer contribution rates, funded ratios, and UAAL respectively assuming that the Association's portfolio market return in 2021 will be as follows:

+Scenario 1: 0.00%

+Scenario 2: 7.00% (baseline)

+Scenario 3: 14.00%

-The following table summarizes the resulting contribution changes (relative to the December 31, 2019 valuation aggregate employer contribution rate of 19.5%) in the next valuation (i.e., December 31, 2020) as well as in the December 31, 2024 valuation when all of the investment gains and losses are fully recognized in the (smoothed) valuation value of assets.
+The following table summarizes the resulting employer contribution changes (relative to the December 31, 2020 valuation aggregate employer contribution rate of 18.4%) in the next valuation (i.e., December 31, 2021) as well as in the December 31, 2025 valuation when all of the investment gains and losses are fully recognized in the (smoothed) valuation value of assets.
+15

-2020 Single Plan-Year Investment Return Contribution Rate Change 16 14.00% 7.00% (Baseline) 0.00% December 31, 2020 -1.9% of payroll -1.2% of payroll -0.5% of payroll December 31, 2024 -9.3% of payroll -1.6% of payroll 2.7% of payroll
+2021 Single Plan-Year Investment Return Contribution Rate Change 16 0.00% 7.00% (Baseline) 14.00% December 31, 2021 -0.3% of payroll -1.0% of payroll -1.8% of payroll December 31, 2025 +2.9% of payroll -1.3% of payroll -8.0% of payroll

-Under the favorable (14.00%) hypothetical market return scenario for 2020, the Association would be expected to completely pay off the unfunded liability and reach full funding by December 31, 2024.
+Under the favorable (14.00%) hypothetical market return scenario for 2021, the unfunded liability would be expected to be completely paid off and full funding would be expected to be reached by December 31, 2025.
 At that time the total employer contribution rate would be comprised of only normal cost contributions, resulting in a larger relative change from the baseline than in the unfavorable (0.00%) hypothetical market return scenario.
-Furthermore, under all three hypothetical market return scenarios for 2020, the Association would be expected to reach full funding within 15 years and the total employer contribution rate would be expected to approach about 9% of payroll.17 This means that the Board's funding policy is very effective in achieving the general policy goal of achieving the long-term full funding of the costs of the benefits paid by SCERA.
+Furthermore, under all three hypothetical market return scenarios for 2021, the Association would be expected to reach full funding within 12 years and the total employer contribution rate would be expected to approach about 9% of payroll.
+17 This means that the Board's funding policy is very effective in achieving the general policy goal of achieving the long-term full funding of the costs of the benefits paid by SCERA.
+For purposes of this illustration, once the Association is projected to become fully funded the